pajryan/colorsFromClipboard/README.md

+## Colors from Clipboard
-## Goal of this is to have a simple electron app that will allow me to paste an image from the clipboard and automatically identify all the colors in that image.
+Goal of this is to have a simple electron app that will allow me to paste an image from the clipboard and automatically identify all the colors in that image.

  - [ ] paste from clipboard, display image
  - [ ] list colors used